-Where should they begin?
+Where should new investors begin?
 That's easy.
-They should start with Suze Orman and her discussion on respecting money.
-They should talk to David Bach about tracking expenses.
-They should follow Dave Ramsey's advice about debt.
+They should start with Suze Orman and her discussion on finding a healthy respect for the power of money.
+They should read David Bach's advice on tracking expenses.

+They should follow Dave Ramsey's guidance on debt management.

-That's why I've come up with a breakthrough money management philosophy.
+That's why I've come up with a different money management analogy (and philosophy): building a rocket to your goals.